The life-cycle of

 Whatever chemical controls you use…

-1. Choose products specified for
+1. Choose products

-Aculops fuchsiae/fuchsia gall mite or eriophyid mites & safe
+Aculops fuchsiae/fuchsia gall mite or eriophyid mites & safe for fuchsias or ornamental plants.
+Notice

 whether it’s an indoor or outdoor product.

-of pesticides can be similar and
+Names of pesticides can be similar and

 confusing.
-Read the label!
+Read the label !

 2. Read the directions carefully and